siva2204/ems-dapp/readme.md

 - [Introduction](#introduction)
 - [Installation](#installation)

 ## Introduction

--> Our mission is to have a decentralized portal so that any person from any nook and corner can post any instance of cheating and unfair election, happening across any place here so that it gets a world wide reach.
+Our mission is to have a decentralized portal so that any person from any nook and corner can post any instance of cheating and unfair election, happening across any place here so that it gets a world wide reach.
 The posts are completely safe and cannot be tampered since its been implemented with blockchain which is decentralized

--> Our vision is to become an proctor portal through which people around the world get to know about any unfair happenings around the elctions.
+Our vision is to become an proctor portal through which people around the world get to know about any unfair happenings around the elctions.
 The data of the person is completely private that even we dont know the detail of the person posted, thanks to blockchain technology

--> Our focus is to Have free and fair elections for people across the globe, and let people share the unfair practises they witness without any fear.
+Our focus is to Have free and fair elections for people across the globe, and let people share the unfair practises they witness without any fear.

 ## Installation

-_open ganache gui on port 8545_

 ```node
 npm i truffle -g